Most people will travel from Shinjuku to Kawaguchiko for a day trip to the Mount Fuji area.

 - 5 Main Ways to get from Shinjuku to Kawaguchiko and Fuji-Q Highland

-- 3) Limited Express Azusa / Kaiji + Fujikyuko Line: Quick and Convenient Way to Get to the Destination From the 23 Wards of Tokyo
+- 3. Limited Express Azusa / Kaiji + Fujikyuko Line: Quick and Convenient Way From Tokyo to Fuji (2h 20m/3,930 yen)

 5 Main Ways to get from Shinjuku to Kawaguchiko and Fuji-Q Highland